EduardoAule/RaspberryPI-Transmission/README.md

 ## Contributing

-Please let me know if you would like to contribute any Actions or other features!
+Please let me know if you would like to contribute.
 Also please inquire me about any issues or confusion in documentation.